-At Kantack Alcantara Law Office, P.C., we have been providing answers and alternatives to probate, guardianship, and conservatorship proceedings, and advising clients on estate planning issues for more than 3 ½ decades.
+Ramona Kantack Alcántara, now Of Counsel for the Brown Law Firm, has been providing answers and alternatives to probate, guardianship, and conservatorship proceedings, and advising clients on estate planning issues for more than 4 decades.
 During that time, we have seen the development of laws and vehicles designed to make the process of transferring assets upon a person's death or incapacity more efficient and less expensive.
 We also see the financial and emotional toll, and the tremendous cost to estates when people fail to properly plan for their inevitable passing and possible incapacity.

 Probate is a court proceeding.
 It is expensive.
 Over the last few decades, the Texas legislature has developed a number of laws designed to avoid the cost of probating assets when someone dies.
 These include: